Code-Institute-Submissions/ci-milestonefour/README.md

 I wanted to create a user friendly site the was easily navigated by users with a design was visually appealing to the user.

+## Wireframes

+I used Balsamiq Wireframes for the Mockup Wireframes during the scope plan planning for this website / App.
+I used Balsamiq before because it is a great tool for planning stages and really helps you with design aspects of the website.
+It gives you a real feel and look at a plan and make it easier to visualise.

+All the wireframes for this project can be found here in [wireframes](https://github.com/mattjboland/ci-milestonefour/tree/master/wireframes)

 ### Framework

   * [Bootstrap 4](https://getbootstrap.com/)